abeaudin/toronto-workshop/README.md

 # About

-Package of template files, examples, and illustrations for the Chicago Linode Workshop.
+Package of template files, examples, and illustrations for the Toronto Linode Workshop.

 # Contents

 ## Template Files
 - Sample Terraform files for deploying an LKE cluster on Linode.
-- Sample kubernetes deployment files for running CockroachDB on an LKE cluster.
+- Sample kubernetes deployment files for running the ELK stack on an LKE cluster.

 ## Step by Step Instructions

 ### Overview

 ![image](https://user-images.githubusercontent.com/7717493/194063848-45d8649a-8f31-41c0-b391-d585a13bd626.png)
-The scenario is written to demonstrate the deployment of cockroachdb on an LKE Cluster
+The scenario is written to demonstrate the deployment of an ELK stack on an LKE Cluster

 The workshop scenario builds the following components and steps-